cedricvicera/cedricvicera.github.io/about.md

 permalink: /about/
 ---

-I study Philosophy at the University of Arizona.
-Currently, I’m writing an honors thesis advised by [Richard Healey](http://www.u.arizona.edu/~rhealey/).
+I'm a student in the [Master of Computer and Information Technology (MCIT) program](https://onlinelearning.seas.upenn.edu/mcit/) at the University of Pennsylvania.

-I'm also a member of the [Computational Medicine and Informatics Collaboratory](https://com-in.collab.arizona.edu/) and a teaching assistant in the [School of Information](https://ischool.arizona.edu/).
+Previously, I studied Philosophy at the University of Arizona where I wrote my honors thesis advised by [Richard Healey](http://www.u.arizona.edu/~rhealey/).

-I'm an incoming student to the [Master of Computer and Information Technology (MCIT) program](https://onlinelearning.seas.upenn.edu/mcit/) at the University of Pennsylvania starting Fall 2020.
+I was also a member of the [Computational Medicine and Informatics Collaboratory](https://com-in.collab.arizona.edu/) and a teaching assistant in the [School of Information](https://ischool.arizona.edu/).

 You can view my CV [here](/vicera_cv.pdf).